Firecracker-maker/yaq-tools/README.md

 Check out the `yaqtools/__init__` file to understand how we can simplify your imports.

-# Normalizing a Time Series of Data
-## Problem statement
+# Quality Controls

-Financial data has been a cornerstone of decision-making for decades.
-As technology evolves, platforms must adapt to handle the growing complexity and volume of data.
-Organizations face significant challenges in migrating, patching and transforming data to align with new platforms, which often requires extensive effort to ensure compatibility, consistency, and quality.
+For decades, financial data has been a critical foundation for decision-making.
+As technology advances, platforms must evolve to manage the increasing complexity and volume of data.
+Organizations face significant challenges when migrating, patching, and transforming data to align with modern platforms, often requiring substantial effort to ensure compatibility, consistency, and quality.

-We aim to build a system that efficiently processes, transforms, and manipulates files to ensure seamless compatibility with evolving technologies.
+My goal is to develop a system that efficiently processes, transforms, manipulates and quality control files to ensure seamless integration with emerging technologies.

-## Features
-Here are series of problem you may face when building and normalizing a Time Series of Data
+To see an example in action, check out the scripts/demo_normalizing_data file, which demonstrates how robust data lakes can be built.

+Note: This is an early prototype intended to spark discussion.
+It currently lacks several key features, including:
+- Smart appending capabilities in Delta Lake
+- Iteration over date ranges
+- Support for step sequences defined in a configuration file (e.g., YAML)
+- And much more.

 ## Techonology used